Istanbul Food Guide

 It’s close to the tourist spots as the many palaces on this list.
 You can easily take a ferry ride to the Asian side to see the impressive Beylerbeyi Palace.
 Alternatively, you can walk or take a cab to see the crystal chandeliers in Dolmabahçe Palace or see the breathtaking gardens of Yıldız Palace.
 However, the historic Topkapı palace that served the majority of the sultans of the Ottoman Empire is quite a distance away from this hotel.

 A little outside the city center, you will find a series of pavilions that the sultans used.
 They’re a little further from the tourist path, but they’re still easily reachable in Istanbul.
 These are closer to recreational grounds and vacation homes than palaces.
 Further, they’re also a lot cheaper than the opulent palaces.
-If you’re feeling adventurous, we’ve listed some of them below.
+We’ve listed five of them below.

 6. Ihlamur Kasrı